starikcetin/Learning-Unity-ECS/README.md

+***This repository is outdated due to API depreciation.
+I am working on a couple of new projects that employ the new APIs.
+I will put a link to the new repository here once it is ready.
+Therefore, this repository is now read-only.***

 # Learning Unity ECS #
 This repository includes a bunch of small Unity projects in which I explore and learn Unity's new ECS and Job System.